decheng-zhang/json-builder/README.md

 * Once done, change it back to build for production using the [r.js](https://github.com/jrburke/r.js/).

-* The full command is `r.js -o assets/js/lib/build.js` which should be run from the base directory.
+* The full command is `r.js -o build.js` which should be run from the assets/js/lib/ directory.

 * Then the program is deployed at `index.html`